‘The Steeple Times’ chooses the 25 best and 25 worst people of the last year and the 25 who’ll be missed and the 25 who won’t

 Happy New Year to all our readers.
 Our ‘Heroes & Villains’ list went down a storm in 2018, so as we move into 2020 today we’ve expanded it further with an additional category for 2019 – “those who won’t be missed.”

 Given the dramatic political developments in Britain and America obvious names such as Donald Trump and Boris Johnson are worthy but too obvious to feature and we’ve also chosen to leave out those who appeared in 2018 – some of whom, like for example Sir David Attenborough, Carole Cadwalladr and Lord Heseltine did especially great things again in 2019 and some who didn’t, amongst them Sir Cliff Richard, Gloria Hunniford and Sir Philip Green.

-Our Selection Committee: Concierge company founder Navjot Dhanoa, award winning investigative journalist and British Press Awards 2012 ‘Political Journalist of the Year’ David Hencke, restaurant critic David G. Lennox, consultant ophthalmic eye surgeon Laura Steeples, public relations executive Helena Robinson, former BBC executive Claire Rubinstein, editor-in-chief of The Steeple Times Matthew Steeples and businessman James Stunt.
+Our Selection Committee: Concierge company founder Navjot Dhanoa, award winning investigative journalist and British Press Awards 2012 ‘Political Journalist of the Year’ David Hencke, restaurant critic David G. Lennox, consultant ophthalmic eye surgeon Laura Steeples, former BBC executive Claire Rubinstein and editor-in-chief of The Steeple Times Matthew Steeples.
 We thank you all for your suggestions and input.

 THE BEST PEOPLE OF 2019

 Spritely onagenarian Iris Apfel lived by her mantra of “more is more and less is a bore” again in 2019.
 In spite of being 98 years old, she became an ambassador for the Magnum ice cream brand.